PlayCover/PlayBook/PlayBook/src/miscellaneous/run_with_xcode.md

-# Runnning Apps with Xcode
+# Running Apps with Xcode

 In some cases apps won't run with SIP enabled because they cannot access certain frameworks which are only available to properly signed apps.